What are the Chalcogens?

 The atomic radii or the ionic radii of elements increases while progressing down a group.
 The chalcogen with the lowest atomic radius and ionic radius is oxygen, whereas the chalcogen with the largest atomic/ionic radius (excluding livermorium) is polonium.

-It can also be noted that the atomic radii of elements decrease across periods due the addition of protons and the increase in the effective nuclear charge.
+It can also be noted that the atomic radii of elements decrease across the period due to the addition of protons and the increase in the effective nuclear charge.
 Therefore, the atomic radius of oxygen will be much smaller than that of lithium.

 Ionization Enthalpies of the Chalcogens